Urban Fox Advice

 Whilst there is no concrete data on the efficacy of homeopathic mange treatments, many veteran rescuers will vouch for their effectiveness in moderate cases of mange, affecting up to 40% of the body.
 Crucially, if homeopathic treatment is accidentally ingested by a different animal - such as a cat, dog, or a hedgehog - it will do no harm.
 If a prescription medication is accidentally ingested by a non-target species on the other hand, it may kill or cause serious illness due to overdose, or due to the sensitivities to common mange medications in certain breeds of dog.

 This is why many rescue organisations feel that homeopathic treatments are the most responsible option for treating mange in foxes in the wild.
 If you cannot guarantee 100% that the infected fox will be the one to eat the medicated food, then prescription medication is not a safe option.
 If the mange is particularly severe however, homeopathy may not be enough to cause a significant improvement in the foxes’ condition, and capture may be the only way forward.
+All of these factors must be weighed up before you decide on a treatment plan for your fox.

 There are rescue organisations that will prescribe this medication to the public, on the condition that the person can ensure 100% that the infected fox will be the one to eat the food with the medicine in.
 If a different animal accidentally consumes the food containing the medication, it may kill them or make them seriously unwell.
 This treatment is considered too risky by some in the wildlife rescue field for this reason.

-The organisations that may provide prescription mange medication include South Essex Wildlife Hospital, which can be contacted on 01375 893893, and the Fox Angels who can be contacted via Facebook Messenger.
+The organisations that may provide prescription mange medication include South Essex Wildlife Hospital, which can be contacted on 01375 893893, and the Fox Angels which can be contacted via Facebook Messenger.
 It is vitally important to follow the instructions given by these organisations for any prescription treatments extremely carefully - these are medications known to cause adverse effects in animals if used incorrectly.

 If mange is severe and there is no way to ensure that the infected fox will eat the medicated food, then we suggest contacting a rescue organisation to potentially arrange capture of the fox instead.